sairajdillikar/Windows-Spotlight-Wallpapers/README.md

 # Windows-10 & Windows-11 Spotlight-Wallpapers
 A batch file created through notepad which saves the windows spolight wallpapers.

-1. save this file on the desktop.
+1. Extract this file to the desktop.
-2. double click for execution of batch file.
+2. Run/Double click for execution of batch file.
-3. a folder named "wallpaper" is created on the desktop, where you can find the spotlight images.
+3. A folder named "Wallpaper" is created on the desktop, where you can find the spotlight images.

-feel free to suggest any edits.!
+feel free to suggest.!
 Peace!